chrislowzhengxi/automation-scripts/README.md

-# Wistron Finance Automation
+# Finance Automation

-This repository contains automation scripts developed for the Wistron finance team to streamline repetitive reporting and reconciliation tasks.
+This repository contains automation scripts developed for the finance team to streamline repetitive reporting and reconciliation tasks.
 The project is organized into submodules for revenue reporting and bank reconciliation.

 ## 🔧 Scripts Overview